datanav/docs/api.rst

 the ``curlJWT`` alias we created to interact with the api from the command line.
 If you are using MS Windows you can install for instance `Cygwin <http://cygwin.com>`_ in order to install and use the curl command (and create the ``curlJWT`` alias).

-Get the a list of all the pipes
+Get a list of all the pipes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With curl: